CarsonFoster/resume-cwf/README.md

 ## Usage
 Simply put the `resume-cwf.cls` file in the same directory as your source LaTeX file, and it should work.

+## Commands
+- `\website`: Set your website, which will be displayed in the contact info header
+- `\phone`: Set your phone number, which will be displayed in the contact info header
+- `\address`: Set your (physical) address, which will be displayed in the contact info header
+- `\email`: Set your email address, which will be displayed in the contact info header
+- `\linkedin`: Set your LinkedIn, which will be displayed in the contact info header
+- `\makeinfo`: Displays the contact info header; works like `\maketitle` normally
+- `\shortlist`: Takes a variable number of arguments, and formats them into a list on one line
+	- e.g. `\shortlist{Relevant Coursework}{Statistics}{Multivariable Calculus}` becomes `*Relevant Coursework: *Statistics, Multivariable Calculus`

+## Environment
+- `rsection`: begins a new main section of the resume.
+Its argument will be capitalized and bolded.

+### Commands Within `rsection`
+- `\from`: sets the beginning (or only) date for a subsection, which will be right aligned
+- `\to`: sets the ending date for a subsection, which will be right aligned

+### Environment Within `rsection`
+- `rsubsection`: begins a new subsection of a resume section.
+Its first argument will be bolded, and its second argument will follow the first, with a comma in between.